 - Job sites are also extremely useful as they provide a good overview of who’s hiring in Barcelona.
 You can also set job alerts to best suit your preferences.

 - Use your online connections.
 Thanks to expanding expat communities on LinkedIn, Facebook and Instagram, trying to find a job via social media is relatively easy.

 Checking company reviews is the best way to help you make your decision when it comes to choosing the company want to work for.
-Get an insider’s perspective on some of Barcelona’s most well-known companies and find some of the best companies to work for via our company review page.
-Help others by leaving a review or sharing your story with us today!

 Find companies looking for talented expats to fill their latest roles in a range of sectors from Marketing to Customer Service on our platform.